d99kris/nmail/README.md

 This field allows overriding the external viewer used when viewing email parts and attachments.
 By default nmail uses `open` on macOS and `xdg-open` on Linux.

+### folders_exclude

+This field allows excluding certain folders from being accessible in nmail and also from being indexed by the search engine.
+This is mainly useful for email service providers with "virtual" folders that are holding copies of emails in other folders.
+When using the setup-wizard to configure a GMail account, this field will be configured to the following (otherwise empty):
+"[Gmail]/All Mail","[Gmail]/Important","[Gmail]/Starred"

 ### html_to_text_cmd